Delta host community demands due recognition by Chevron – The Sun Nigeria

 leaving our Community (Ogbudugbudu Itsekiri Community) belongs to Uwangue.

-They maintained that the community have written to the Delta Government through the ministry of Oil and Gas and Ministry of Justice with documents showing claims including the security agencies in the state.
+They maintainaed that the community have written to the Delta Government through the ministry of Oil and Gas and Ministry of Justice with documents showing claims including the security agencies in the state.

 They added that the community have written to the Olu of Warri through His Advisory Council on